MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-quick-start.md

 Extensive advanced testing isn’t required.
 Instead, only business-critical apps need to be tested, with the remaining apps validated through a series of pilot deployment rings.
 Once these pilot deployments have validated most apps, broad deployment can begin.

-This process repeats with each new feature update as they become available.
+This process repeats with each new feature update.
 These are small deployment projects, compared to the large projects that were necessary with the old three-to-five-year Windows release cycles.

 Other technologies such as BranchCache and Delivery Optimization, both peer-to-peer distribution tools, can help with the distribution of the feature update installation files.